VyasaK7/Universal-Cities-Application/README.md

 # Universal-Cities-Application

-This is the code for the project : https://universal-cities-vyasa.netlify.app/
+This is the code repo for the project : https://universal-cities-vyasa.netlify.app/